gretty-gradle-plugin/gretty-doc/README.md

 ./gradlew publish
 ```

-The publish documentation will be visible at the address:
+The published documentation will be visible at the address:

 https://gretty-gradle-plugin.github.io/gretty-doc/